The restaurant where Jimmy Hoffa was last seen

-However, fifteen minutes after it was supposed to begin, Hoffa called his wife from a payphone and complained that nobody had arrived yet.
-A number of witnesses also stated that they saw the former Teamsters president pacing around the parking lot.
+However, fifteen minutes after it was supposed to begin, Hoffa called his wife from a payphone and complained that the men were late.
+A number of witnesses stated that they saw the former Teamsters president pacing around the parking lot.

-Shortly before 3 p.m., Hoffa was reportedly seen sitting in a maroon car with a group of men.
+Shortly before 3 p.m., he was reportedly seen sitting in a maroon car with a group of men.